yegor-baranov/Code-Academy-R/README.md

 8. Variance in Weather

-## Learn R: Quartiles, Qunatiles, and Interquartile Range
+## Learn R: Quartiles, Quantiles, and Interquartile Range

 In this course, you will learn how to calculate three important descriptive statistics that describe the spread of the data.